Leah Culver: Education

 Culver started as an art major at the University of Minnesota, but switched majors and earned a Bachelor of Science in computer science in 2006.

 Career

+Early career

 Culver is a co-author of a Python library for the open-standard authentication OAuth 1.0 and a co-author of OEmbed.

 After graduating, she worked at the startups iLoop Mobile and Instructables.
 While working at Instructables, she received attention for etching company logos onto her laptop, which was funded by that ad space.

+Pownce

-In June 2007, she co-founded Pownce, with Digg's cofounder Kevin Rose and Digg’s creative director Daniel Burka.
+In June 2007, she co-founded Pownce, with Digg's cofounder Kevin Rose and Digg's creative director Daniel Burka.
 Pownce was a micro-blogging site she programmed by herself as an experiment, described as "Twitter meets Napster".
 The company was funded with investments from Culver's friends and family, rather than venture capitalists.
 Pownce was acquired by Six Apart in December 2008.
 The website was shut down after the acquisition, but Culver implemented the technology she built for Pownce in TypePad and TypePad Motion.
 She left the company in February 2010.